Guanahani

-Guanahaní (meaning "small upper waters land") was the Taíno name of an island in the Bahamas that was the first land in the New World sighted and visited by Christopher Columbus' first voyage, on 12 October 1492.
+Guanahaní (meaning "small upper waters land") was the Lucayan name of an island in the Bahamas that was the first land in the New World sighted and visited by Christopher Columbus' first voyage, on 12 October 1492.
 It is a bean-shaped island that Columbus called San Salvador.
 Guanahaní has traditionally been identified with Watlings Island, which was officially renamed San Salvador Island in 1925 as a result, but modern scholars are divided on the accuracy of this identification and several alternative candidates in and around the southern Bahamas have been proposed as well.

 Primary sources

 The region of the Greater Antilles in the map of de la Cosa.
 The red arrow points to Guanahani island.
 Original hand sketch by P.J.J.
 Valentini (1828–1899).

 Letter from Columbus himself

 Upon his return to Spain in the spring of 1493, Columbus wrote a letter to Luis de Santangel, one of his patrons at the Royal Court of Castile.
 The letter was printed widely and translated into many languages, spreading the news of the discovery throughout Europe.
 In the letter, Columbus mentions Guanahani as the name of the first island he discovered, but provides no other details.
 Nevertheless, this single mention in a widely printed letter would have been enough to make the name Guanahani widely known at an early date.